FrostKiwi/treasurechest/posts/tunneling-corporate-firewalls/tunneling-corporate-firewalls.md

 ## The corporate proxy

-{% clickableImage "img/proxyBasic.svg", "Corporate Proxy used as egress point to the internet" %}
+{% clickableImage "img/proxyBasic.svg", "Corporate Proxy used as egress point to the internet.
+Any other outbound connection not going through the proxy (eg. SSH) is blocked by a firewall" %}

 A corporate proxy is an exit point to the internet, deployed for security and compliance reasons within a company to monitor for threats and forbid anything that isn't explicitly allowed.
 Furthermore it's supposed to curb [data exfiltration](https://en.wikipedia.org/wiki/Data_exfiltration) and ensure employees don't setup infrastructure, without clearing it with IT prior.